-The Ilosaarirock festival has been organized for around 50 years, and from the very beginning one of our core values has been to look after both the people and the planet.
-While organising a festival this size is not exactly a ‘green deed’, actions are taken to ensure that the social and environmental accountability of Ilosaarirock is as good as it can be.
-When it comes to sustainability practices, Ilosaarirock has done pioneering work, setting the example for other Finnish festivals – and this is exactly how we mean to go on.
+Ilosaarirock Festival has been organized for over 50 years, and from the very beginning one of our core values has been to look after both the people and the planet.
+While organizing a festival this size is not exactly a ‘green deed’, actions are taken to ensure that the social and environmental accountability of Ilosaarirock is as good as it can be.
+When it comes to sustainability practices, Ilosaarirock has done pioneering work, setting the example for other Finnish festivals — and this is exactly how we mean to go on.
 The primary aim is that everyone who joins us to celebrate ‘the best weekend of the year’ at our wonderful festival site feels safe and happy, now and also in the future.

 When it comes to environmental accountability, Ilosaarirock has done pioneering work, setting the example for other Finnish festivals.

 Ilosaarirock was awarded with the international Green'n'Clean environmental certificate in 2008 and was the first festival in Finland to receive the certification.
-One of our core values has always been to organise the festival in a way that respects the environment, but since receiving the certification our environmental work has been more regulated, target-oriented and duly documented.
-The most noticeable change brought about by the certification was a significant reduction in the use of single-use plastic cups and the introduction of the deposit system at licensed bar areas, which has become common practice at many other festivals, too.
+One of our core values has always been to organize the festival in a way that respects the environment, but since receiving the certification our environmental work has been more regulated, target-oriented and duly documented.
+The most noticeable change brought about by the certification was a significant reduction in the use of single-use plastic cups and the introduction of the deposit system at licensed bar areas, which has now become common practice at many other festivals, too.

 In 2011, 2012, 2014 and 2016 Ilosaarirock was awarded with an international A Greener Festival Award for the environmental work done and was the first festival in Finland to obtain the award.
 In 2012 Ilosaarirock scored as ‘outstanding’, the highest score available across the eleven areas of assessment.
 In order to receive the AGF Award, the participating festival must meet strict criteria that cover numerous aspects of environmental work from soil protection to waste management.
 The process includes submitting self-assessments and written reports, such as sustainability policy, in conjunction with international auditing.
 Gaining the award has helped us to improve many of our practices and operating models, accelerating our journey to become one of the greenest music festivals on the planet.